nmerkle/nmerkle.github.io/README.md

 and a HTTP server.
 For testing purposes, I utilized the [Serve](https://github.com/zeit/serve) HTTP server which provides by default access at port 5000.

-**Note: In case you would like to utilize another domain (instead of e.g.loclahost) and port, you have to adjust the URL which references the *robot_wiki.png* within the [index.html](https://github.com/nmerkle/nmerkle.github.io/blob/master/index.html).**
+**Note: In case you would like to utilize another domain (instead of e.g.localhost) and port, you have to adjust the URL which references the *robot_wiki.png* within the [index.html](https://github.com/nmerkle/nmerkle.github.io/blob/master/index.html).**

-# A life demo of SMAPPI
+# Life demo of SMAPPI
 You can access a running life demo of SMAPPI at **[nmerkle.github.io](https://nmerkle.github.io)**.
-After accessing the page, click ``Start Game``-Button and that's it.
+After accessing the page, click ``Start Game``-Button and see how SMAPPI picks :apple:.